 There is the strong man.
-When I go out to lunch, I overhear the conversations of the bank clerks and young executives that fill the place.
-You would think the president of the Federal Reserve Bank was speaking to the head of the New York Stock Exchange to hear some of those young people talk.
-They are sure of themselves and on their way up.
+When I go out to lunch, the clerks from banks and young executives are there.
+You ought to listen to their conversations.
+You would think the president of the Federal Reserve Bank was speaking to the head of the New York Stock Exchange to hear some of those young fellows talk!
+They are sure of themselves.
+They are on their way up.
 They do not think they need a Savior.
-You may be that strong person, thinking, "Preacher, you're not talking to me.
+They are the strong men.
+You may be that strong man, and you are saying, "Preacher, you're not talking to me.
 I have what I want.
-I have a bank account and a fine family-I don't need Christ."
+I have a bank account.
+I have a fine family.
+I don't need Christ."
 Yes, you do.
-You don't rule the world; the Roman did, and even he needed Christ.
+You don't rule the world; the Roman did, and he needed Christ.